 We are committed to working with you to care for your teenagers while providing them with opportunities to grow in faith as well as in their understanding of themselves.
 Please review the additional information we have provided just for parents.
+You can download a PDF of this info here: Parent Info Flyer for 2018.

 As a Parent, you are the primary educator and nurturer of your child.
 Notre Dame Vision stands to support you in that role.
 We begin our work with the belief that your teenager is uniquely called and gifted to live life fully.
 At Notre Dame Vision, we empower your children to ask and answer the question: How will my gifts change the world?